p2424630/Propositional-Calculus-Application/README.md

 # Propositional-Calculus-Application
-Propositional Calculus Application made with Python and PyQt
+Made with Python and PyQt